mirirtiqa/firefly-app/README.md

-Semester Project Part 2 - Use a Natural Algorithm to solve a real-world problem
+Semester Project Part 2 - Application of a natural algoritm

 The problem chosen : Constrained Continuous Optimisation problem